tytydraco/yessleep/out/My_uncle_owns_a_hotel_where_things_go_when_theyre_about_to_die_I_used_to_dispose_of_the_bodies.md

 That doesn't, however, mean that he's my favorite anything.

-Not after he turned out to be a murder.
+Not after he turned out to be a murderer.

 But let’s back up.